CH 7 SUCCESS RATE

 Mar 8 / Posted by Hale Antico

-What’s In Your Wallet Budgeting: Know What You Spend As a bankruptcy attorney that specializes in consumer debt, I see a lot of people’s personal finances during the helpful consultation.
-A common problem is that they have no idea what they spend each month and don’t realize they’re often spending more than they earn.
-This […]No Comments
+What’s In Your Wallet: Make a Budget Know What You Spend As a bankruptcy attorney that specializes in consumer debt, I see a lot of people’s personal finances during the helpful consultation.
+A common problem is that they have no idea what they spend each month and don’t realize they’re often spending more than they […]No Comments

 Mar 7 / Posted by Hale Antico